walker84837/kyori-component-json/src/advanced.md

 ### Keybinds

-To instruct players about controls, you can use `Component::keybind()` to display the current key assigned to a specific action.
-The game client will automatically show the player's configured key.
+To show players controls, you can use `Component::keybind()` to display the current key assigned to a specific action.
+The Minecraft client will automatically show the player's configured key.

 ```rust
 use kyori_component_json::{Component, Color, NamedColor, TextDecoration};